boundless-xyz/zkc/README.md

 Reward power drops to zero immediately when withdrawal is initiated, ensuring only committed stakers receive rewards.

-## Votes

-### Governance
+### Votes

 A user's weight in governance votes is calculated from their voting power.

 Voting power is accessible via the IVotes interface.
 Governance contracts use these values to compute a user's voting power during a vote.

-Voting power drops to zero immediately when withdrawal is initiated, preventing governance manipulation through unstaking.
+Voting power drops to zero immediately when withdrawal is initiated, ensuring only committed stakers can participate in governance votes.

 #### Examples